! Below script is for Google Grow for Mediavine >

 The ridge in this example would be 1.35 metres long.

 The hip rafter plumb cut is a different angle to a common rafter plumb cut.
-If you are using a speed square move the blade to the corresponding notch for the hip rafter.
+If you are using a Stanley Quick Square, move the blade to the corresponding notch for the hip rafter.

 You can mark the width of the hip rafter onto the wall plates and cut the corner off like in the picture above so the plumb cut butts up tight.
 This affects the length the hip rafter spans though and you might need to chop the brickwork off below to match, which adds more work.